School of Medicine

 Dr. Chandra is a member of SSATHI (Stanford South Asian Translational Heart Institute), as well as WHH (Stanford Women's Hearth Health).
-She is the co-director of the Stanford Wound Care Center (opening October 2014).
-She is the associate program director of the Vascular Surgery Fellowship and the Vascular Surgery Medical Student Clerkship Director.
+She is the co-director of the Stanford Advanced Wound Care Center (AWCC).
+As the co-director of the Stanford AWCC she is heavily involved in the Stanford Limb Salvage Initiative and has substantial expertise in new and cutting edge peripheral vascular and limb salvage techniques.
+She is also the associate program director of the Vascular Surgery Fellowship and the Vascular Surgery Medical Student Clerkship Director.

-Dr. Chandra's research interests include women’s vascular health, radiation safety, technology development and treatment optimization for complex open and endovascular treatment of peripheral vascular and aneurysmal disease.
+Dr. Chandra's research and clinical interests include women’s vascular health, limb salvage, technology development and treatment optimization for complex open and endovascular approaches to peripheral vascular and aneurysmal disease.

 James Chang, MD